Link search Menu Expand Document

 Once we’ve refreshed the grid, we set the dirty flag to false so we’re not needlessly refreshing.

-The draw() function is called at 60fps unless you specify a different rate in setup() such as frameRate(10);.
+The draw() function is called at 60 frames per second unless you specify a different rate in setup() such as frameRate(10);.

 The most basic decoupled interaction is a toggle.
-Turn the grid into a huge bank of toggles simply by changing line 21 (which is in the key function):
+Turn the grid into a huge bank of toggles simply by changing line 22, in the key function:

 if(s == 1) led[y][x] ^= 15;

-Now only key downs (s = 1) do something.
-They use an xor operator to toggle the LED value between 0 and 15, depending on the previous state of the LED.
+Now, only key presses (s = 1) do something, whereas releases are ignored.
+Each key press uses an XOR operator to toggle the LED value between 0 and 15, depending on the previous state of the LED.

 3. Further